grame-cncm/faustinstaller/README.md

 # faustinstaller
-A set of scripts to build faust.grame.fr on an Ubuntu 16.04 machine, that is to install faust2, all targets SDKs (but macOS), website, onlinecompiler, faustservice and faustplayground.
+A set of scripts to build faust.grame.fr on an Ubuntu 16.04 machine, that is to install faust, all targets SDKs (but macOS), website, onlinecompiler, faustservice, faustplayground and editor.

-- `install.faust.sh`: installs all the dependencies to compile Faust2 as well as all the dependencies to compile Faust programs to all non macOS targets, including latex for the automatic documentation, and Android SDK and NDK.
+- `install.compiler.sh`: installs the Faust compiler
+- `install.sdk.sh`: most of the required development packages
+- `install.latex.sh`: installs latex for the automatic doc
+- `install.android.sh`: installs what is needed to compile for android
+- `install.faustwebsite.sh`: installs apache2, jekyll and the main faust website
+- `install.https.sh`: installs what is needed for https
 - `install.faustservice.sh`: installs everything to have faustservice running
-- `install.faustwebsite.sh`: installs apache2, jekyll and the main faust website
-- `install.faustplayground.sh`: installs faustplayground inside the website
 - `install.onlinecompiler.sh`: installs PHP and the online compiler inside the website
+- `install.faustplayground.sh`: installs faustplayground
+- `install.editor.sh`: installs the online editor
+- `install.all.sh`: do all the previous steps in one script
 - `updateall.sh`: once everything is installed, it pulls and updates all git repositories

 Two directories are created: